 Guest parking for all events in the Cadet Area is in the cadet lots just south and east of the Cadet Field House and north of Stillman Field unless specified in the "Event Details" link at left.
 Shuttle buses will run to each event unless otherwise indicated.
 Please follow signs to event parking.
-If these areas fill up, additional overflow parking is available west of the cadet playing fields.
 There is no cadet or parent parking permitted in the upper Harmon Hall parking lot on Friday of Parents' Weekend or on the shoulders of the roads at any time.
 Please see cadet area map here for locations of guest parking for Parents' Weekend.

 Throughout your visit, please be prepared with good walking shoes and bottles of water, since bus wait times may sometimes be longer than expected.
 Although handicapped shuttles will be available throughout the Cadet Area, there may be extensive walking required from bus stops to your final destination.
 Please make sure to consider this when bringing elderly or infirm guests to the Academy.